hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/145_bhakti_1.md

 Thy service."
 It is at this stage — and when a man sees God in everything, and everything in God — that he attains perfect Bhakti.
-It is then that he sees Vishnu incarnated in everything from the microbe to Brahmâ, and it is then that he sees God manifesting Himself in everything, it is then that he feels that there is nothing without God, and it is then and then alone that thinking himself to be the most insignificant of all beings he worships God with the true spirit of a
+It is then that he sees Vishnu incarnated in everything from the microbe to Brahmā, and it is then that he sees God manifesting Himself in everything, it is then that he feels that there is nothing without God, and it is then and then alone that thinking himself to be the most insignificant of all beings he worships God with the true spirit of a